PSeitz/lz4_flex/README.md

 `MIRIFLAGS="-Zmiri-disable-isolation -Zmiri-disable-stacked-borrows" cargo miri test --no-default-features`

 ## Fuzzer
+This fuzz target generates corrupted data for the decompressor.
+Make sure to switch to the checked_decode version in `fuzz/Cargo.toml` before testing this.
+`cargo fuzz run fuzz_decomp_corrupted_data`

-This fuzz target fuzzes, and asserts compression and decompression returns the original input.
+This fuzz target asserts that a compression and decompression rountrip returns the original input.
 `cargo fuzz run fuzz_roundtrip`

-This fuzz target fuzzes, and asserts compression with cpp and decompression returns the original input.
+This fuzz target asserts compression with cpp and decompression with lz4_flex returns the original input.
 `cargo fuzz run fuzz_roundtrip_cpp_compress`

 ## TODO